 We accumulate misstatements identified during the audit that are other than clearly trivial.
-We set a level of triviality for individual errors identified (a reporting threshold) for reporting to the Independent Audit Committee that is consistent with the level of triviality that we consider would not need to be accumulated because we expect that the accumulation of such amounts would not have a material effect on the financial statements.

-Based on our preliminary assessment of overall materiality, our proposed triviality threshold is £31k based on 3% of overall materiality.
+We set a level of triviality for individual errors identified (a reporting threshold) for reporting to the Joint Independent Audit Committee that is consistent with the level of triviality that we consider would not need to be accumulated because we expect that the accumulation of such amounts would not have a material effect on the financial statements.
+Based on our preliminary assessment of overall materiality, our proposed triviality threshold is £162k for Group, £117k for the PFCC and £144k for the CC based on 3% of overall materiality.
 If you have any queries about this please do not hesitate to raise these with Gavin Barker.

-Reporting to the Independent Audit Committee
+Reporting to the Joint Independent Audit Committee

-The following three types of audit differences will be presented to the Independent Audit Committee:
+The following three types of audit differences will be presented to Joint Independent Audit Committee:

-- · summary of adjusted audit differences; - summary of unadjusted audit differences; and - summary of disclosure differences (adjusted and unadjusted).
+- · summary of adjusted audit differences; - · summary of unadjusted audit differences; and - summary of disclosure differences (adjusted and unadjusted).